salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

-This distortion will return `null` when trying to access the `shadowRoot` property on a light-dom element.
+This distortion will return `null` when trying to access the `shadowRoot` property on a light-dom element.<hr>

-<a name="headermd"></a>

-# Locker vNext Distortions

-This is the list of the currently implemented Locker vNext Distortions.

 <a name="htmlelementdocsindexmd"></a>

 ## nonce: HTMLElement.prototype